 Some states provide special coverage for people who have a pre-existing condition (one you had before you applied for coverage) and do not qualify for individual health coverage.
 Your state’s department of health insurance can give you more information about your state.

-Pre-Existing Condition Insurance Plans
+State high-risk pools and Pre-Existing Condition Insurance Plans

 Medicaid, Indian Health Services, dependents of active duty US military, or other government aid programs